- Employee Management

 This is especially true among early career professionals who are eager to make the move from an individual contributor to a first-time manager.
 And if workers don’t feel they will get the opportunity at their current company, they won’t hesitate to leave.
 A recent survey found that 75% of employees under the age of 34 state job-hopping could benefit their careers.
 With a tight labor market, this makes it even more difficult for companies to retain top talent, transfer knowledge, and grow their business.

 So what can you do to keep your top talent around while satisfying their career needs?

-My advice to employees who are eager to advance their careers is to focus on the two Ps to earning a promotion: performance and potential.
-First and foremost, be a high performing employee.
+Employees who are eager to advance their careers should focus on the two Ps to earning a promotion: performance and potential.
+First and foremost, be a high-performing employee.
 This means mastering their current role, meeting and exceeding expectations, taking a results-driven approach and bringing a positive attitude to work.

 To really propel their career, an employee needs to show others where they can go next.
 Being recognized as a top performer is part of the advancement journey, but it’s more than working hard — it’s equally important for professionals to push their potential; to have a growth mindset of always learning, always growing, and always developing.